yenesey/sqlite-tree-store/README.md

 ```
 and feel free to do some tests, shown below, manually by copy&paste

-All CRUD operations performs through JavaScript ones with objects & arrays:
+All CRUD operations performed through JavaScript ones with objects & arrays:

 ```js
 \> t.config = {